Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 How it works

-3. We deploy the contract using setCode (simpler than a full deployment transaction)
+3. Deploy via setCode (simpler than a full deploy tx).

-• In-Memory Execution — TevmNode runs the Ethereum environment directly in memory rather than using JSON-RPC over HTTP
+• In-Memory Execution — runs in memory, not over JSON-RPC/HTTP.

-• Full Control — Mine blocks on demand, manipulate state, and more
+• Full Control — mine on demand, manipulate state, more.

 Start Building

-// Runs in browsers, Node.js, Deno, Bun and beyond
+// Runs in browsers, Node.js, Deno, Bun.
+Zero native deps.

 import { createMemoryClient } from "tevm";